 I’m sure you can see that the photo doesn’t feel right.
 It’s because there are different tones between the background and the building.
 And it looks impossible realistically.
 It looks like you put an image on a black background.
 Of course, we don’t want that.
 For that, we have to adjust the building layer to fit the background.

 To do that click the building layer and go back to Silver Efex Pro 2 (Filter->Nik Collection->Silver Efex Pro 2).

 Just like before we gonna make the building look dark.
 But not as dark as the background so we can still see the building structure.
 Then click OK.

 Now it looks better.
 Basically, we’re done.
 But I feel it’s not enough and I want to add more adjustment.

 Save (ctrl+S).
-And we gonna go back to Adobe Lightroom CC.
+And we gonna going back to Adobe Lightroom CC.
 Just close and go back to Lightroom.
 The file will be automatically there.
 Or you can use the Camera Raw Filter.

-But for this tutorial we gonna do in Lightroom.
+But for this tutorial, we gonna do it in Lightroom.
 Because I like it.